uGather/flutter_mapbox_navigation/README.md

 ### Android Security
 The plugin has been updated for Android 13+ compatibility with proper receiver registration and enhanced security measures.

+### Offline Routing Status
+The `enableOfflineRouting()` method exists in the API but is not currently implemented.
+Android returns a "NOT_IMPLEMENTED" error, and iOS has the implementation commented out.
+This feature is planned for future releases.

 ## Documentation